 In this method, the fitness of each antibody is determined first and then the vector of fitness is normalized.
-Next, a number of clones is generated for each antibody which are mutated proportionally to the fitness of its parent antibody, but the parent antibody is kept.
+Next, a number Nc of clones is generated for each antibody which are mutated proportionally to the fitness of its parent antibody, but the parent antibody is kept.
 Next, the fitness of all individuals of the population is determined and for each clone, the antibody with the highest fitness is selected.
-The average fitness of the selected population is calculated.
-If the average divergence of the population is not significantly different from the previous iteration, then continue.
-Otherwise, return to the beginning of the clonal selection operation to determine the affinity of all antibodies in the population.
-Suppress all, but the antibodies with the highest fitness whose affinities are less than the suppression threshold Sigmas and determine the number of antibodies, named memory antibodies.
+The average fitness of the selected population is not significantly different from the previous iteration, then continue.
+Else, return to the beginning of the clonal selection operation to determine the affinity of all antibodies in the population.
+Suppress all, but the antibodies with the highest fitness whose affinities are less than the suppression threshold Sigma-s and determine the number of antibodies, named memory antibodies.
 After suppression, we introduce a percentage d of randomly generated antibodies.

-4. Vaccine as Heuristic information in service selection
+4.4.
+Vaccine as Heuristic information in service selection